How to File IRS Form 4868

 - Your name and your spouse's name if you're married and filing a joint return

 - Your address and Social Security number(s)

-- The estimate of your total tax liability (the amount you must pay, from your calculations) for the year
+- The estimate of your total tax liability (the amount your preliminary calculations indicate you must pay for the year)

 - The total of any payments you've already made toward the taxes you owe